 The Germantown Municipal School District's Technology Department provides innovative tools and practices that support the learning environment for students, parents and teachers.
-Therefore, one of our department's main objectives is to support a classroom culture of 21st teaching strategies in grades K-12.
+Therefore, one of our department's main objectives is to support a classroom culture of effective technology integration in grades K-12.
 This is supported by the adoption of a blended learning model of teaching in a 1to1 classroom environment.
-GMSD has embraced this model and is fully 1to1 with Apple devices in grades 6-12.
+GMSD has embraced this model and is fully 1to1 in grades 6-12.

 What is Blended Learning?

 Blends technology-enhanced learning with face-to-face teaching to tailor instruction to the needs of the lesson and the student.